 Configure an Elastic Load Balancer for the Splunk Add-on for Amazon Web Services

-Steps to configure the Amazon Kinesis Firehose on a single-instance Splunk Enterprise deployment
+Configure HTTP event collector for the Amazon Kinesis Firehose on a single-instance Splunk Enterprise deployment

 This documentation applies to the following versions of Splunk® Supported Add-ons: released